Eco Web Design: The What, The Why & The How

 For this, we’ll use Bitcatcha.
 We’re interested in the server response time on the bottom left which should be below 180ms.

-For eco web design we want to ensure that our websites are fast and that the hosting companies are either using clean energy or offsetting their carbon footprint in some way.
+For the eco web design we want to ensure that our websites are fast and that the hosting companies are either using clean energy or offsetting their carbon footprint in some way.

 This is tricky to navigate as the only tool available isn’t quite accurate.
 For example, the company that I use, Cloudways, is more of a middleman that gives us access to the cloud servers of five different companies; Digital Ocean, Vultr, Linode, Amazon, and Google.